Lake Tahoe is a beautiful place to recreate, relax, and enjoy God’s creation. Here are some interesting facts about how amazing Lake Tahoe truly is:

 14. Lake Tahoe is over 2 million years old.
 Tahoe is considered an ancient lake and is counted among the 20 oldest lakes in the world.

 15. Year-round resident population is 53,000.
 Total population can reach 300,000 on peak days.
-About three million people visit Lake Tahoe each year.
-This is comparable to the numbers of visitors to Grand Canyon National Park (3.2 million) and Yellowstone National Park (2.7 million).
+About 15 million people visit Lake Tahoe each year according to the Tahoe Chamber of Commerce.
+This is comparable to the number of visitors to the Grand Canyon National Park (3.2 million) and Yellowstone National Park (2.7 million).